DescriVedendo Brera’s Masterpieces is one of the first tools adopted by the Pinacoteca in its drive to reduce barriers impeding perception.

 • Independently: You’ll find all the DescriVedendo descriptions, as and when they become available, in both text and audio format on this page and on the individual pages devoted to the works described in the collection section of our website.

-• By following a DescriVedendo explanation delivered by a member of the Pinacoteca’s Education Service staff.
+• By following a DescriVedendo explanation delivered by a member of the Pinacoteca’s Education Department staff.
 Check the appointment on the calendar to book a reservation.

 • Or in any other format you tell us you think might be useful and that we can find a way of developing.